-The college has a separate treasury management policy in place.
+The College has a separate treasury management policy in place.

-Short term borrowing for temporary revenue purposes is authorised by the Principal.
-Such arrangements are restricted by limits in the Financial Memorandum previously agreed with the LSC and subsequently transferred to the Skills Funding Agency/EFA.
+Short term borrowing for temporary revenue purposes is authorised by the Accounting Officer (Principal).
 All other borrowing requires the authorisation of the Governing Body and shall comply with the requirements of the Financial Memorandum.

-The college also has a gifts and hospitality policy which covers the procedure for the receipt of gifts / hospitality by staff.
+The College also has a gifts and hospitality policy which covers the procedure for the receipt of gifts / hospitality by staff.